AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 The response provides a standard HTTP status code to indicate success, failure, or some other condition, and to guide the next steps.
 Generally 200-299 (especially 200) means most everything went well, and anything greater than 299 means something went wrong.

 Read more in [HTTP status codes in AODocs APIs](https://drive.google.com/a/altirnao.com/open?id=10f3WLbxpce247fYG8qWKGIfzaUPtZjxh2l3tqeAWO6M) to determine the [type of issue](https://drive.google.com/a/altirnao.com/open?id=1AG_735FJv2x1EJSxchd3BQ1B-ZUVitUCsB8M3gITO4w) and how to resolve it.
-Familiarizing yourself with [Common error scenarios](https://drive.google.com/a/altirnao.com/open?id=1QtpGtWHZb8BfOZ9Abp0vxD1l7ZyGSgZuvMS7YQ3XvJc) can help, and if it's something else altogether, it might be time to dive into some [Troubleshooting](https://drive.google.com/a/altirnao.com/open?id=1UQ1fU7jGUJRi7BneQcA0OwQZ7nBEStfTGb9u0E1YRh8).

----
+## Pagination

 ## Beta vs. v1 version

 Any version marked ```beta``` is still being developed and can change without notice.

----

-## Pagination

-TBD

----

 ## Next steps